Zazk0u/new-bl-sdk-mods/object_relocator/ReadMe.md

 HOW TO USE:

-1:
+1:<br/>
 Activate the editor mode, then press the pick up object keybind while looking at an interactive object.<br/>
 The object will now be held in front of you.

-2:
+2:<br/>
-Rotate the picked up object's Roll rotation by holding your Left/Right mouse. (you can edit which input rotate which axis in the mod settings)
+Rotate the picked up object's Roll rotation by holding your Left/Right mouse. (you can edit which input rotate which axis in the mod settings)<br/>
 - hold Left Alt + Mouse to rotate the Yawn rotation instead.
 - hold Left Shift + Mouse to rotate the Pitch rotation instead.

 Roll your mouse wheel to move the object toward/away from you.

-3:
+3:<br/>
 Press the pick up keybind again to release the object.

 Doing this will generate a log text file within object_relocator/logs containing informations on the object that was picked up.